 Download Chrome Canary if you want to get the very latest features that have been implemented.

 Grid is currently being implemented in Gecko.
-You need to enable the layout.css.grid.enabled flag by going to about.config in regular Firefox.
+You need to enable the layout.css.grid.enabled flag by going to about:config in regular Firefox or Developer Edition.
 For the latest features download a Firefox Nightly or the Firefox Developer Edition.
 In Nightly you do not need to enable the flag - Grid should just work!